Refractive index: Typical values

 For visible light most transparent media have refractive indices between 1 and 2.
 A few examples are given in the adjacent table.
 These values are measured at the yellow doublet D-line of sodium, with a wavelength of 589 nanometers, as is conventionally done.
 Gases at atmospheric pressure have refractive indices close to 1 because of their low density.
 Almost all solids and liquids have refractive indices above 1.3, with aerogel as the clear exception.
 Aerogel is a very low density solid that can be produced with refractive index in the range from 1.002 to 1.265.
 Moissanite lies at the other end of the range with a refractive index as high as 2.65.
 Most plastics have refractive indices in the range from 1.3 to 1.7, but some high-refractive-index polymers can have values as high as 1.76.

 For infrared light refractive indices can be considerably higher.
 Germanium is transparent in the wavelength region from 2±to µm and has a refractive index of about 4.
-A type of new materials termed "topological insulators", was recently found which have high refractive index of up to 6 in the near to mid infrared frequency range.
+Topological insulators can have high refractive index of up to 6 in the near to mid infrared frequency range.
 Moreover, topological insulators are transparent when they have nanoscale thickness.
 These properties are potentially important for applications in infrared optics.